iExecBlockchainComputing/iexec-doc/intro.rst

 Dataset providers
 -----------------

-Data owner can monetize their dats by setting a fixed-fee for each single usage of their software (pay-per-task model).
+Dataset provider can monetize their datas by setting a fixed-fee for each single usage of their software (pay-per-task model).
-Dataset can be seen as a wide concept to protect, iExec allows with multiple levels of security to monitize any data: data means dataset or more advanced valuable models as AI trained model,
+Dataset can be seen as a wide concept to protect, iExec allows with multiple levels of security to monetize any data: data means dataset or more advanced valuable models as AI trained model,

 Go to the `Dataset provider`_ section to learn how to propose a dataset.